TarasMazepa/stax/README.md

 It would be a UI tool that will implement all features from v1.

-## What is stax-like git workflow?
+## What is stacking PRs git workflow?

 It is a way to reduce the burden of creating commits, branches, and PRs, so it doesn't consume much of your time.
 As a result, you can start creating more PRs with smaller changes and have